microsoft/Unlocked-Cloud-Scale-Analytics/README.md

-# Unlocked: Cloud Scale Analytics
+# All Around Azure Unlocked: Cloud Scale Analytics

 Welcome to supporting repo for All Around Azure Unlocked: Cloud-scale analytics.